Reducing Vehicle Idling

 Why Care About Idling?

 Although many individual idling episodes are small, the cumulative impacts of idling are large!
-Consider that idling in the United States uses more than 6 billion gallons of fuel at a cost of more than $20 billion EACH year.
-Add to that the costs of maintenance related to the extra engine running time and the added emissions of particulates (PM2.5 and PM10), nitrogen oxides (NOx), carbon monoxide (CO) and carbon dioxide (CO2) related to idling, and it becomes clear that the financial and societal costs of idling are too large to ignore.
+Consider that idling in the United States uses more than 6 billion gallons of fuel at a cost of more than $20 billion to consumers and businesses EACH year.
 Other reasons to reduce idling include the fact that many states and municipalities are adopting stringent anti-idling laws and imposing large fines for those who violate the laws, and that the federal and some state governments offer incentives for those who adopt idling reduction measures.

 How Can Idling Time be Reduced?